lampsa/messaging-service/README.md

 - Currently, supports AWS SQS as the service provider
 - Provides a common interface for message publishing and consumption operations
 - Handles provider-specific exceptions and maps them to generic error categories
-- Supports message attributes and headers for enriching message metadata
+- Supports message attributes for enriching message metadata
 - JSON payload serialization and deserialization is not implemented
+- Asynchronous messaging is not supported

 # Getting Started
 To get started with the Cloud Agnostic Messaging Service, follow these steps: